texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 Deleting data
 +++++++++++++

-The second action on search results (see Figure **MIS SIIN 6.7** ) is deletion - if we detect some malformed data or are simply not interested in some subset, we can remove it permanently from the Elasticsearch.
+The second action on search results (see Figure 8.9.) is deletion - if we detect some malformed data or are simply not interested in some subset, we can remove it permanently from the Elasticsearch.

 Using saved searches
 ++++++++++++++++++++

-Searches can be saved with clicking on the save icon next to Current Search title (see Figure **MIS SIIN 6.8**).
+Searches can be saved with clicking on the save icon next to Current Search title (see Figure 8.10).
 If we save our "bribery" search under "bribery", we can see it being listed in "Saved Searches" panel.

 .. figure:: images/06-4_saved_search.png